These popular Turkish meatballs are delicious and very easy to prepare.

 - 2 medium eggs

-Soak the bread in water, and when thoroughly soaked, remove from water and gently squeeze to remove the excess liquid.
+- Soak 2 slices bread in 230 ml water then remove and gently squeeze to remove the excess liquid.

-Lightly press the köfte in flour and fry on medium heat in the butter and oil for 4 or 5 minutes, till golden brown.
+- Lightly press the köfte in flour and fry on medium heat in 2 tablespoons butter and 2 tablespoons olive oil for 4 or 5 minutes, till golden brown.